hratx42-blue-ocean/cash-overflow/readme.md

 CashOverflow is a web app aimed at providing a simple, minimalist way to track your budget and transactions.

-The app allows users to create budgets for different spending catagories, see how much they've spent in each catagory this month and across previous months, and view trends and spending history from their accounts and credit cards.
+The app allows users to create budgets for different spending categories, see how much they've spent in each category this month and across previous months, and view trends and spending history from their accounts and credit cards.

 ### Contributors